emacsmirror/scroll-on-jump/readme.rst

 Limitations
 ===========

-- Any commands that themselves scroll to a new location will not work as expected (they may scroll too far for example).
+- Any commands that themselves scroll to a new location *and* modify the buffer will not work as expected (they may scroll too far for example).